LINKS

 Princes Risborough - Located to the south of Aylesbury, Princes Risborough, was a former Royal Manor at one time owned by Edward the Black Prince.
 Princes Risborough Map.

-Buckingham - The town which gave Buckinghamshire its name, and the county town until the 16th century, Buckingham is in the north of the county.
+Buckingham - The town which gave Buckinghamshire its name, and the county town until replaced by Aylesbury in the 16th century, Buckingham is in the north of the county and has a population of around 13,000, its largely unspoilt town centre and market place has numerous 18th century buildings.
 Buckingham Map.

 Chesham - Just to the north of Amersham in Bucks lies another attractive town called Chesham.
 Chesham Map.